-In order to accurate our simulation, we have implemented all the mechanisms mentioned in Section 4 on the NDA framework presented in [20], which comprises a GEM5-based simulator [6], and an automation compiler tool for NDA software development [2, 20].
-Further, we use a subset of the PolyBench benchmark suite to evaluate the impact of the proposed architecture in most of scientific kernel applications [18].
+In order to accurate our simulation, we have implemented all the mechanisms mentioned in Section 4 on the NDA framework presented in [24], which comprises a GEM5-based simulator [7], and an automation compiler tool for NDA software development [2, 24].
+Further, we use a subset of the PolyBench benchmark suite to evaluate the impact of the proposed architecture in most of scientific kernel applications [22].
+Also, to show the impact on performance caused by the proposed mechanisms, we compare the case study against a General Purpose Processor (GPP) with the largest vector capacity available (AVX-512).
+This way, we can analyze how much performance is hindered due to cache coherence and intervault communication.
 Table 1 summarizes the setup simulated.